MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/prompt-suggestions.md

 ## Prompt starters

 >[!NOTE]
 > * Your bot can either use a prompt starter or a welcome message.
-If your bot uses prompt starters, ensure that your bot is not sending a welcome message.
+If your bot uses prompt starters, ensure that your bot doesn’t send a welcome message.
-> * Prompt starters aren't available for Teams mobile client.
+> * Prompt starters aren't available in Teams mobile client.

 To enable prompt starters, define the `commands` property in your bot's app manifest.
 Each command contains a `title` and `description`.
 The `title` is the prompt and the `description` describes what the users accomplish.
-When the user selects on a prompt starter, the `title` of the prompt is populated into the compose box.
+When the user selects on a prompt starter, the `title` of the prompt is populated in the compose box.
 To define `commands` in your app manifest, you can either use **Developer Portal** or add them manually in the app manifest.

 # [Developer Portal](#tab/developer-portal)